Feature: Cole Hill State Forest

 3.25 The Long Path reaches a 2015 clear-cut area and turns left on an intersecting trail.
 After a short distance, it turns right, crosses a stone wall, and follows the top of an escarpment.

 3.45 Reach an overlook over the escarpment, with views west over the Switz Kill Valley to Partridge Run.
 Just past the overlook, cross another stone wall and turn left on an old woods road.

 3.75 Reach the boundary of the state forest, where the trail turns right.
 Remain within the forest, as a woods road to the left leads into private property.

 4.05 Begin to descend.
 Turn left on yet another ski trail, then turn right and continue to descend to Willsie Road.

 4.15 Cross Willsie Road and re-enter the woods.
-In another 500 feet, the trail turns left, and then turns right to begin a series of corduroy and stepping stone bridges.
-Beyond the bridges, the trail begins a gradual ascent and turns left.
+In another 500 feet, the trail turns left, and then turns right to begin a series of corduroy, stepping stones and a foot bridge.The trail begins a gradual ascent and turns left.

 4.50 The Long Path passes through a deep forest known locally as the “Avenue of the Pines.”
 At the far end of this forest, there is an opening in the woods, with a view to an abandoned beaver pond.
 This old pond is now a wetland filled with marsh grass.

 34.2 Avenue of the Pines.
 2001 [ED WALSH]